MichaelBrz/IXD_IOE_Project3/index.md

 ![ImageFour](images/TDMovieOut.3.jpg)

 You can view a video preview of our visualized prototype 1.0 here : [Prototype One](https://www.youtube.com/watch?v=RlnMgWQJlpA&feature=youtu.be)

+> The first prototype is a live demonstration of our concept, including the interaction between the Feather Huzzah and TouchDesigner.
+By connecting to the Adafruit IO api, it is possible to stream the data directly from the api as JSON format, and parse the information using touchdesigner.
+Because of this It is possible to use the live input from the feather huzzah to control aspects of the touchdesigner visual.
+In this prototype Michael's button changes the colour of the projection, while William's button effects the complexity and detail of the projected visual.
+This 3D visual mockup

 ## Options For Our Interactions
 ### Powering A Pixel Perfect Performance